ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create PerkChanged Function

-This function will check if the perk that was purchased by the player, is the sprint boost perk.
+The `PerkChanged` function will check if the perk that was purchased by the player, is the sprint boost perk.
 If it is, then it will apply the speed boost to that player and all other players on the server.

 ```lua
 local function PerkChanged(buyer, perk)